Evidence Reviews

 Evidence based case studies on reducing cardiovascular disease

-SPH developed evidence-based case studies about programmes to reduce cardiovascular disease for PHE and the British Heart Foundation, by identifying successful initiatives worldwide.
+We developed evidence-based case studies about programmes to reduce cardiovascular disease for Public Health England and the British Heart Foundation, by identifying successful initiatives worldwide.
 Programmes to identify and manage people at high risk of CVD were identified and their approach and research outcomes were assessed for relevance and applicability to a UK setting.
 Ten programmes were selected and a combination of methods used to collate information about the programmes including appraising published peer reviewed and grey literature and interviews with the research leads.
 The dynamic health systems framework was used to organise the relevant information into a case study template.
 SPH prepared a report, standalone case studies, presented a poster of the work at two conferences and worked with PHE to write a blog and article for dissemination.
 International Cardiovascular Disease Prevention case studies

 Supporting General Practice to manage lipids according to the NICE-approved lipid management pathway

 The updated NICE-approved lipid management pathway was published in December 2021 (and has been updated again since).
 New NHS England service requirements for Primary Care Networks for the management of lipids and identification of familial hypercholesterolaemia came into effect, reflecting the updated NICE guidance.
 Eastern AHSN (Academic Health Science Network) is responsible for supporting the adoption of the updated lipid management pathway across the East of England.
 The AHSN commissioned SPH to carry out a survey of General Practices in the region to help understand and develop future support for practices.
 Alongside this, Eastern AHSN commissioned SPH to produce an evidence map identifying published evidence about the effectiveness of tools that assist in lipid management and familial hypercholesterolaemia identification.
-You can read the reports here: Lipid management tools_evidence map_for Eastern AHSN_two page summary Lipid management tools_survey of GP practices_for Eastern AHSN 15th Aug 2022_final
+You can read the reports here:

 Testimonials